BIRTH DOULA SERVICE

-Support During Labor and Birth: Your doula typically joins you once you are in active labor and will stay with you throughout the duration of your labor and birth and will provide continuous emotional support, giving you (and your partner, if present) support and encouragement.
+Support During Labor and Birth: Your doula typically joins you once you are in active labor.
+They will stay with you throughout the duration of your labor and birth, and will provide continuous emotional support — giving you (and your partner, if present) support and encouragement.
 A doula can also make suggestions for comfort and coping during labor, breathing and relaxation techniques.

 After the Birth: The doula usually stays for a short time after the birth.
 Your doula may also visit you at home, after you are settled in with your new baby, to answer any questions about things like feeding, baby care, and to talk about your birth.